mrfdev/Jobs/Resources/FAQ/jobs-translations.md

 If some piece of text is wrong or doesn't exist for your current language file, suggest new text to replace it.

+## How to contribute to the open source project with your own translations.

+If a language is missing and you've made it, you can contribute it.
+The best way is to clone the github repo of Jobs, and make a PR (pull request) with your contributions.

-We will then accept and merge the change, and it will make its way to a possible next release version.
+Zrips will review the PR at some point, and accept and merge the changes, and it will make its way to a possible next release version.

+## Where to find available translations?

-- You can find translations in the `~plugins/jobs/` directory in their respected directory.
+- You can find translations in the `~plugins/jobs/locale/` directory.
-- Some phrases that multiple Zrips plugins use are in the locale files under `~plugins/CMILib/translations`
+- Some phrases that multiple Zrips plugins use are in the locale files under `~plugins/CMILib/Translations`
+- Currently Jobs 5.1.0.0 is still using the `~plugins/jobs/TranslatableWords/` directory, this might change to `~plugins/CMILib/Translations/items/` in the future (i have no eta on this).

+## How to stay current on your languages?

+You can stop the server and make a full backup, or at least of the jobs files.

+Then remove the locale/ directory and start the server again.

+It will then re-generate those files, and you have the latest.

+Optionally you can diff the files and re-apply some of your customizations.